 - 1. Every candidate for the Degree of Ph.D., except under 2 below, shall pursue a course of special study or research in the University of St Andrews during a period of three years or its equivalent for part-time students. - 2.
-Where students have been admitted under II (4) their studies will be pursued in both institutions for such periods of time as are jointly agreed or, with the permission of the Deans or similar Faculty Officers of both institutions, at an external location provided that the Deans are satisfied that the necessary facilities exist for the pursuit of the special study or research and that it will be done under adequate supervision. - 3.
-The Senatus Academicus shall have the power to permit candidates on the recommendation of the Faculty Business Committee to pursue elsewhere their special study and research during the whole or part of the period, provided that the Senatus is satisfied that the necessary facilities exist for the pursuit of the special study or research and that it is being done under adequate supervision.. - 4.
-Work done during any academic year may be reckoned as having been pursued over twelve months for a full-time student and over six months for a part-time student, unless otherwise agreed by the Dean of Faculty on the recommendation of the supervisor. - 5.
-Work done during a summer vacation may be reckoned as having been carried out during three months (six weeks for part-time students) provided that the supervisor certifies it as being equivalent to three months of full-time study (or six weeks of full-time study for part-time students). - 6.
-The thesis shall be normally presented after 3 years and after no more than 4 years of study as a matriculated student or the equivalent for part-time students.
-Exceptionally the thesis may be presented after 2 years of study as a matriculated student, or the equivalent for part-time students.
+Where students have been admitted under II (4) their studies will be pursued in both institutions for such periods of time as are jointly agreed or, with the permission of the Deans or similar Faculty Officers of both institutions, at an external location provided that the Deans are satisfied that the necessary facilities exist for the pursuit of the special study or research and that it will be done under adequate supervision.

+- 3. The Senatus Academicus shall have the power to permit candidates on the recommendation of the Faculty Business Committee to pursue elsewhere their special study and research during the whole or part of the period, provided that the Senatus is satisfied that the necessary facilities exist for the pursuit of the special study or research and that it is being done under adequate supervision. - 4.
+Where a supervisor joins the staff of the University of St Andrews, the Faculty Business Committee shall have the power to admit the Ph.D. students of that member of staff to the University, accrediting the research performed by that student in his/her previous institution.
+The student will be able to graduate with a Ph.D. from the University of St Andrews if the period of full registration at St Andrews equals or exceeds one year.
+If the student's full registration at St Andrews is less than one year, then the student can be admitted to the University but will have to submit the research for examination by the original institution.
+It is the incoming student's responsibility to ensure that such arrangements do not infringe the regulations of the original institution. - 5.
+Work done during any academic year may be reckoned as having been pursued over twelve months for a full-time student and over six months for a part-time student, unless otherwise agreed by the Dean of Faculty on the recommendation of the supervisor. - 6.
+Work done during a summer vacation may be reckoned as having been carried out during three months (six weeks for part-time students) provided that the supervisor certifies it as being equivalent to three months of full-time study (or six weeks of full-time study for part-time students). - 7.
+The thesis shall be normally presented after 3 years and after no more than 4 years of study as a matriculated student or the equivalent for part-time students, except where external bodies stipulate otherwise Exceptionally the thesis may be presented after 2 years of study as a matriculated student, or the equivalent for part-time students.